andre-j3sus/ist-meic-notes/2nd-semester/sec/README.md

   * Allow for strong **confidentiality and integrity** guarantees;
   * **SGX Enclaves** - Software Guard Extensions - a secure area of the main memory that can store code in **isolation** (data and code cannot be seen or modified by the OS or other applications), **attestation** (means to prove that the code is running in an enclave), and **sealing** (encrypt data with the enclave's key, and only the enclave can decrypt it);
   * **Replay attack** - is a vulnerability in SGX data sealing, because an attacker can change the sealed data to a previous state, and the enclave will decrypt it, and the application will use the old data;

+_Remote attestation is a mechanism in which a host authenticates it's hardware/software configuration to a remote host._